Heatblur-Simulations/f-4e-manual/src/dcs/special_options.md

 > 💡 Users playing with a high and very sensitive head-to-game translation might
 > find it useful to increase this value slightly.

+#### Origin Angle Y-Offset

+Defines the offset (in degrees) to displace the center point of head-tracking vertically.
+Positive values shift it up, negative values down.
+The default setting is 0°.

+This setting can be useful if the center point should not be properly lined up with the natural forward view.
+That is, when opening the menu from a natural head position and the cursor already shows a displacement instead of being centered, tweaking this setting mitigates the issue.

 ## Radar Stick for Cursor

 When checked, the binds mapped to control the